 - A lower number top level sequences usually indicates a more complete genome assembly. - 4.
-Alignment of cDNAs and ESTs to the genome - A higher number of alignments, using stringent thresholds, usually indicates a more complete genome assembly.
+Alignment of cDNAs and ESTs to the genome assembly can be assessed in a number of ways, including:

+A higher number of alignments, using stringent thresholds, usually indicates a more complete genome assembly.